 In the Captivate 9 Advanced Techniques course, I have explained the concepts of actions, events, multi-state objects, effects, variables, and advanced actions in detail.
 Clarity on these concepts will help Captivate users build custom interactions of their choice, with ease.
 I’ve also picked some custom interactions that are most commonly required in eLearning courses, and have shown how to build them step-by-step.
 Besides that, I’ve also covered the advanced quizzing options, generating text to speech, enabling accessibility, and some productivity tips for building Captivate courses.

 Geetesh: You cover some accessibility options in your course such as captioning and tab order.
 How important is accessibility in today’s world for eLearning content?

-Pooja: I believe that the eLearning courses we develop should always comply with the accessibility standards, for a simple reason that education and learning opportunities should be equally available for all.
+Pooja: I believe that the eLearning courses we develop should always comply with the accessibility standards, for the simple reason that education and learning opportunities should be equally available for all.
 The disabilities of a person should not be a hindrance to their learning.
 It can be very frustrating for the people with mobility, vision, or hearing impairments, to access a non-accessible course and have limited ability to grasp the information presented in the course.

 Making courses accessible in Captivate, as well as other eLearning tools is not very difficult to achieve.
 They are a simple set of steps that you need to follow.
-Also, during the instructional design phase, you just need to be mindful about the accessibility aspect of the course when selecting and designing learner interaction activities.
-These two simple considerations and a set of few extra steps can do wonders to the learning experience for the people with disabilities.
+Also, during the instructional design phase, you just need to be mindful of the accessibility aspect of the course when selecting and designing learner interaction activities.
+These two simple considerations and a set of few extra steps can do wonders to the learning experience for people with disabilities.